dsb-norge/terraform-tflint-wrappers/README.md

 Repo for DSBs TFLint wrapper scripts, ref. https://github.com/terraform-linters/tflint

-The intention of tge scripts in this repo is to provide a comaptible and safe way of installing and running TFLint without having to duplicate code in DSBs terraform project repos.
+The intention of the scripts in this repo is to provide a comaptible and safe way of installing and running TFLint without having to duplicate code in DSBs terraform project repos.

-## Bash
+## Call wrapper from remote repo

-### Call wrapper from remote repo
+### Bash
-This is how to call the linux wrapper script from bash without storing a copy locally:
+This is how to call the linux wrapper script from bash without having to store a copy locally:
 ```bash
 # Without arguments
 curl -s https://raw.githubusercontent.com/dsb-norge/terraform-tflint-wrappers/main/tflint_linux.sh \